datanav/docs/technical/youtrack-asana.rst

 -----------------------------
 Before any synchronization can take place, a link between a YouTrack Teams and a Asana Teams must be established.

-A new Asana Teams will be created from a YouTrack Teams if it is connected to a YouTrack Projects that is synchronized into Asana.
+A new Asana Teams will be created from a YouTrack Teams if it is connected to a YouTrack Projects, or Projectroles that is synchronized into Asana.

 Once a link between a YouTrack Teams and a Asana Teams is established, it will keep in sync between the two systems, regardless of where it is edited.